Two-cocycles give a full nonlinear parameterization of the simplest 3--3 relation: 2-cocycles parameterize 4-simplex weights

 The proportionality between operators \eqref{pha} and~\eqref{phb} follows, of course, from the explicit expressions~\eqref{dd}.
 Similarly, we can prove that the operator~\eqref{phc} is proportional to both of them. \end{proof}

 We are constructing the isotropic space~$V$ of operators annihilating a Gaussian exponent \eqref{gg},~\eqref{Phi}.
-There exists a (nonzero) superisotropic operator $f\in V$ whose all components are proportional to differentiations (because matrix~$F$~\eqref{F} is of rank at most~4):
+There exists a (nonzero) superisotropic operator $f\in V$ whose all components are proportional to differentiations (because matrix~$F$~\eqref{F} is of rank at most~4, so there exists a nontrivial but vanishing linear combination of its rows.
+Our operator~$f$ is then the linear combination of \emph{differentiations} with the same coefficients):

 We identify, by definition, this operator with our operator~$f$ defined by \eqref{1:f} and~\eqref{1:alpha}.

 Recall that we were using one fixed choice of square root signs.
 If we change some of these signs, some of the $t$-components of the new operator will no longer be proportional to their old versions.
 As such a component is still isotropic, it must be proportional to the operator~$x_t$.